imixs/imixs-office-workflow/src/site/markdown/forms/parts.md

 # Parts

-Imixs-Office-Workflow provides so called 'Form Parts' to be used to design custom forms via the BPMN model.
+With 'Form Parts' you can design custom forms via the BPMN model.
 The following section describs some custom part elements

 # Workitem Linking